aspose-words/Aspose.Words-Documentation/java/getting-started/installation/_index.md

 Make sure your machine meets the [system requirements](/words/java/system-requirements/) before you begin.

-This article explains how to instal Aspose.Words for Java on your computer.
+This article explains how to install Aspose.Words for Java on your computer.

 ## Install Aspose.Words for Java from Maven Repository {#install-aspose-words-for-java-from-maven-repository}